ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetCustomProperties"></a>
 ## GetCustomProperties<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API returns the custom properties.
-It is a virtual method that retrieves the custom properties of an object and indicates the success of the operation.
+It is a virtual method that retrieves the custom properties of an object.
+The properties are returned as a string and a success flag indicates whether the operation was successful or not.

 ### Parameters